frjnn/bhtsne/README.md

 In the example euclidean distance is used, but any other distance metric on data types of choice, such as strings, can be defined and plugged in.

 ## MNIST embedding
-The following embedding has been obtained by preprocessing the [MNIST](https://git-disl.github.io/GTDLBench/datasets/mnist_datasets/) dataset using PCA to reduce its dimensionality to 50.
+The following embedding has been obtained by preprocessing the [MNIST](https://git-disl.github.io/GTDLBench/datasets/mnist_datasets/) train set using PCA to reduce its dimensionality to 50.
+It took approximately **3 minutes and 6 seconds** on a 2.0GHz quad-core 10th-generation i5 MacBook Pro.
 ![mnist](imgs/mnist_embedding.png)